ECP-CANDLE/Supervisor/workflows/nt3_mlrMBO/README.md

 2. Pass the validation loss from a NT3 run back to the running mlrBMO algorithm via the swift script.

+ For each run of the workflow, the following are produced:

-The workflow ultimately produces a `final_res.Rds` serialized R object that contains the final best parameter values and various metadata about the parameter evaluations.
+ * `final_res.Rds` - a serialized R object that
+ contains the final best parameter values and various metadata about the parameter evaluations.
+This file will be written to the experiment directory (see below).
+ * `experiment_start.json` - a json file containing experiment (i.e. workflow)
+ level data (e.g. the start time, mlrMBO parameters, etc.).
+This will be written to the experiment directory.
+ * `experiment_end.json` -  a json file containing experiment (i.e. workflow)
+ level data (e.g. the stop time, status info, etc).
+This will be written to the experiment directory.

+ For each run of the benchmark model, the following is produced:

+ * `run.json` - a json file containing data describing the individual run: the parameters for that run and per epoch details such as the validation loss.
+This file will be written to the output directory for that particular run (e.g.)
+ `nt3_mlrMBO/experiments/E1/run_1_1_0/output/run.json`.

 ## User requirements ##